Harris visits Latin America to tackle migration, corruption - The Boston Globe

 Advertisement

 Washington won some goodwill through its vaccine diplomacy this past week.
-Guatemala's president, Alejandro Giammattei, and Mexico's Andrés Manuel López Obrador both received calls from Harris on Thursday telling them the U.S. would be sending 500,000 doses and 1 million doses, respectively, of COVID-19 vaccine.
+Guatemala’s president, Alejandro Giammattei, and Mexico’s Andrés Manuel López Obrador both received calls from Harris on Thursday telling them the United States would be sending 500,000 doses and 1 million doses, respectively, of COVID-19 vaccine.

+About 30 minutes into Harris’s flight to Guatemala City on Sunday afternoon, a technical issue forced Air Force Two to return to Joint Base Andrews.
+She departed on another plane about an hour and a half later.

 Harris said during a May meeting with Guatemalan justice leaders that corruption is a “significant deterrent” to economic investment there.